yocontra/camera/README.md

 ## Usage

-The object returned from createStream is a full readableStream - you can pause, resume, etc.
+The object returned from createStream is a full readable Stream - you can pause, resume, destroy, etc.

 createStream optionally takes a camera number and defaults to 0 for the main camera

 Each data event is a full image buffer from the camera - the framerate is variable on your CPU (should be an option in the future).
-To convert the buffer to send down to the browser just to ```buffer.toString('base64')```
+To convert the buffer to a base64 data uri (for the browser) just do ```"data:image/png;base64," + buffer.toString('base64')```

 ```coffee-script
 camera = require 'camera'